-Meritus Health, located in Hagerstown, Maryland, is the largest healthcare provider in Western Maryland.
-Its programs span the continuum of healthcare, ranging from inpatient care to occupational health services to physician practices and outpatient care.
+Meritus Health, located in Hagerstown, Maryland, is the largest health care provider in Western Maryland.
+As a community-focused, not-for-profit system, Meritus Health's programs span the continuum of health care, ranging from inpatient care to occupational health services to physician practices and outpatient care.